 In Figure 6.3C.3.5-5, the uplink transmission on band X and band Y is with one transmit antenna connector and one antenna port, and the uplink transmission on band Z is with two transmit antenna connectors and two antenna ports.
-The switching period location is configured according to [TS 38.331], and band Z is with the highest priority according to the RRC configuration.
+The switching period location is configured according to [7], and band Z is with the highest priority according to the RRC configuration.